mspnp/aks-baseline-regulated/docs/additional-considerations.md

 ## Tuning Azure Sentinel

 Azure Sentinel was enabled in this reference implementation.
 No alerts were created or any sort of "usage" of it, other than enabling it.
 You may already be using another SIEM, likewise you may find that a SIEM is not cost effective for your solution.
 Evaluate if you will derive benefit from Azure Sentinel in your solution, and tune as needed.

+## Use "distroless" images

+Where your workload supports it, always prefer the usage of "distroless" base images for your workloads.
+These are specially crafted base images that minimize the potential security surface area of your images by removing ancillary features (shells, package managers, etc.) that are not relevant to your workload.
+Doing so should, generally speaking, reduce CVE hit rates.
+Every detected CVE in your images should kick off your defined triage process, which is an expensive, human-driven task that benefits from having an improved signal-to-noise ratio.

 ## Build Agents